shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/ddeabba7-1c24-4703-ba48-79c4bd2a7636" />

-This example creates a scrollable weather forecast with animated SVG icons.
+This example uses the `custom_cards` feature to create a scrollable weather forecast card with animated SVG icons.

-> **Note:** This takes a bit of work to set up, so it's not the best choice if you want something quick and easy.
-The upside is that you can completely change how it looks and what data it shows.
+**Note:** This takes some extra effort to set up and honestly isn't the most elegant approach, so it's not ideal if you want something quick and easy.
+The tradeoff is a nice looking card that gives you complete control over the design and the data it displays.

 <br>

 ### 1. Create the Weather Forecast Sensor

-Since weather forecasts aren't directly available as sensor states, you must first create a custom trigger template sensor to store this data in its attributes.
-Just swap in your own weather entity—the rest works as-is.
+Since weather forecasts aren't directly available as sensor states, you need to create a custom trigger template sensor to store this data in its attributes.
+Just swap in your own weather entity, the rest works as-is.
+The sensor will update itself once every hour.

 <details>
 <summary><b>YAML for the weather forecast sensor</b></summary>